By Boutique Handbook writers

-From a festive twist on the classic Margarita to a Chocolate Orange Espresso Martini, here’s our pick of the best Christmas and New Year cocktails for 2020.
+From a festive twist on the classic Margarita to a Chocolate Orange Espresso Martini, try these easy Christmas cocktail recipes at home.

 The team at Cointreau have come up with a festive twist on the classic Margarita – and it looks simple but fabulous once served.